 Italian, Portuguese and Spanish playing card

 styles.
-These decks do not correspond to either of those, but might be
+These packs do not correspond to either of those, but might be

 seen as intermediate between the first two.

 Batons: These are very well preserved in the tarot,

 here not copies of the tarot cards, but have a slightly cruder design.